Wednesday, 4 January 2023

 A LONG SHOT

 A long shot contains landscape but gives the viewer a more specific idea of setting.
-A long shot may show the viewers the building where the action will take place.
+It can also be called a wide shot.

 A FULL SHOT